![CDATA[ [if IE 9] ]]>

-“A variety of evidence was collected in relation to the operation.
-The investigation is continuing,” said Henry Brzezinski, Chief of Animal Services.
-“Large amounts of money, drugs and weapons are often involved in cockfighting matches.
+“It appears that this was a significant operation,” said Henry Brzezinski, Chief of Animal Services.
+“Typically, large amounts of money, drugs and weapons are involved in cockfighting matches.
 There are also often other crimes and violence associated with these activities as well.
 This is definitely a situation we want to address if we suspect it is happening.
 We want to thank the Sheriff’s Office for their initiation of the investigation and their partnership on follow-up activities.”

 Cockfighting is illegal in the United States.
 Penalties vary from state to state.
 If convicted in California, penalties can include jail time and/or fines up to $5,000 for a first offense and $25,000 for a second offense.
 Brzezinski noted that while the states surrounding California consider cockfighting to be a felony offense, California considers it a misdemeanor.
 “This may be one of the reasons why we are seeing more cockfighting operations here,” said Brzezinski.